unixpickle/solid-trace/README.md

 This demo shows that it is possible to render a 3D object defined as nothing but a boolean function (i.e. "is this (x,y,z) coordinate in the solid?").
 While most algorithms for rendering operate on either triangle meshes or compositions of mathematically-defined shapes, this algorithm can work well on any function.

+It is well-known how to efficiently render objects defined by [signed distance functions](https://en.wikipedia.org/wiki/Signed_distance_function) (SDFs), which tell you a little more information for each x,y,z (e.g. "how far is this (x,y,z) coordinate from the surface").
+However, it can be difficult to implement SDFs by hand for complex shapes.
+The boolean functions used by this demo are simpler to implement in many cases, but require a more complex rendering algorithm.

 # Results

 Here are some rendered examples from the application: